oribermudez/ts-tictactoe/README.md

 A simple Tic-Tac-Toe game you can play entirely in the terminal, built with TypeScript.

 ## 🧠 Features
 ✔ Two-player mode (`X` vs `O`)

-✔ Fully interactive CLI
+✔ Fully interactive CLI using Node `readline`
+✔ Strong type safety with `enum` and tuple-based board

-✔ Input validation
+✔ Input validation (bounds & occupied cells)
 ✔ Board printed after each move
+✔ Winner and draw detection
+✔ Modular code structure (separation of concerns)

 ---